sul-dlss-deprecated/lyberservices-scripts/README.md

     $  screen

-You can then start pre-assembly without nohup, just like you would locally:
+You can then start pre-assemble without nohup, just like you would locally:

     $  ROBOT_ENVIRONMENT=production bin/pre-assemble YAML_FILE